 - Emergency Service vehicles can use dedicated lanes to reach destinations faster.

-- Bike lanes and multi-use paths connect with BRT stops wherever possible.
+- Bike lanes and multi-use paths connect with stops wherever possible.

-- Streetscapes along BRT corridors are beautified with trees and greenery.
+- Streetscapes along rapid transit routes are beautified with trees and greenery.

 - Stops have enclosed shelters, real-time bus info and fare payment equipment.

-- BRT project covers necessary road upgrades and resurfacing along 24 km of London’s busiest roads.
+- London’s rapid transit projects cover necessary road upgrades and resurfacing along some of London’s busiest roads.

 Get the latest BRT news